Skip to main content

 For connection_broken alerts, Hero AI cannot help because the connection to Google Ads is gone.
 The drawer's primary action is Go to connections instead, which takes you to /settings/connections so you can reconnect the account.

-Marking alerts as read
+Mark alerts as read

-- Mark all read in the inbox.
-The button in the top right of
+• Mark all read in the inbox.
+The button in the top right of /alerts clears every unread alert in one click.
+It is only visible when you have unread alerts.

 Auto resolve

 Alerts resolve themselves when the underlying problem clears.
-If rotten_campaign fired on a campaign that then starts converting again, the next monitoring pass detects the change and marks the original alert as resolved.
+If rotten_campaign fires on a campaign that then starts converting again, the next monitoring pass detects the change and marks the original alert as resolved.
 The drawer shows a resolved badge next to the status.
 The badge persists if you reopen the alert later.

-Manually marking an alert as resolved
+Manually mark an alert as resolved

-Unsubscribing from email
+Unsubscribe from email

 The in app notification still fires.
 If you want to turn off both channels for the alert type, do that from Configure alert preferences.